 - See the ABS' exam admissibility policy for further details.

 - Candidates who completed vascular surgery training before July 1, 2012, were granted up to 5 opportunities within a 5-year period to pass the Vascular Surgery CE.
 If a candidate decided not to take the exam in a given year, it was a lost opportunity.

 - All of the above limits are absolute; exceptions will only be made for active duty military service outside the United States.

 - Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.

 - Results are posted within 7 business days after the last day of the exam.
-Successful examinees will be deemed certified in vascular surgery and will receive their official certificate in 3 to 6 months.
-They must thereafter participate in the ABS MOC Program to maintain their certificate.
-The ABS will waive 60 credits of CME with self-assessment toward MOC for this certification; the waiver will appear automatically in your CME Repository.
+Successful examinees will be deemed certified in vascular surgery and will receive their official certificate within 6 months.
+They must thereafter participate in the ABS Continuous Certification Program to maintain their certificate.
+The ABS will waive 60 credits of CME with self-assessment toward Continuous Certification for this certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS certification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.